 8 Water Street, the Pengry-Harris-Sutton House (1677-1743, completely reconstructed in 2000) - Abner Harris bought this lot and enlarged the house in 1743.
 When the house was dismantled and reconstructed in the early 21st Century, evidence was discovered indicating that the eastern part of the house may date to 1677.

 82 High Street, the John Brewer house (1680) - John Brewer came to Ipswich with his father Thomas Brewer who is shown living in Ipswich in 1639.
 Town records show that in 1662 the town constables were ordered to pay John Brewer 20 schillings, charges he was due “about constructing the fort”.
 John Brewer Sr. died on June 23, 1684.

 41 Turkey Shore Road, the William Howard House (c.1680/ 1709) - William Howard, hatter, bought this lot in 1679 from Daniel Ringe.
 Architectural evidence suggests that Howard removed the 1638 home of Thomas Emerson and built the left side of the present house about 1680.
 The right side was added in 1709.
 From 1891 to 1906 Arthur Wesley Dow and his wife ran the Ipswich Summer School of Art here.

 77 High Street, the John Kimball house (1680) - Richard Kimball owned this lot in 1637.
 The property passed to John Kimball, and the present house dates from the time of his ownership.
 It belonged to the Lord family through the 19th century.

-42 Heartbreak Road, the Thomas Low house (1684) - The first parts of this house were built before 1684 by Thomas Low Sr. or by his son John Low.
+42 Heartbreak Road, the Thomas and John Low house (frame before 1684) - The first parts of this house were built before 1684 by Thomas Low Sr. or by his son John Low.
 This house is an example of a First Period home, with an overhang at the gable end like those on the side of the Whipple House.